cyrilletuzi/typescript-strictly-typed/README.md

 as hundred of errors would appear.
 Converting an existing project to full strict mode is still possible, but it should be done *incrementally*, by activating each option *one by one*.

+On the other hand, it's recommended to redo the command when doing major updates of your tools (TypeScript, ESLint or Angular) to add newly introduced strict options, to stay up to date on best practices.

 ## Getting started

 ```bash